Speed Table vs Speed Hump: Which One is The Best?

 Are speed humps and speed tables bigger than speed bumps?

-These dimensional differences are responsible for the respective dynamic speed controls that they’re both able to achieve.
+These dimensional differences are responsible for the respective dynamic speed controls they can both achieve.